 Follow healthy travel guidelines.
 If you must travel, the CDC recommends that travelers should avoid contact with sick people and wash their hands often with soap and water for at least 20 seconds.
 If soap and water are not readily available, use an alcohol-based hand sanitizer that contains at least 60% alcohol.

-If you are arriving in Albuquerque from out-of-state, you must self-quarantine for 14-days.
-Gov. Michelle Lujan Grisham has issued an executive order requiring all out-of-state visitors to New Mexico to self-isolate for at least 14 days to help combat the spread of COVID-19.
+If you are arriving in Albuquerque from a high risk state, you must self-quarantine for 14-days or their stay, whichever is shorter.
+Click here to see a map of states.
+Gov. Michelle Lujan Grisham has issued a revised executive order requiring all visitors from these states to self-isolate for at least 14 days to help combat the spread of COVID-19.
 Travelers who fail to voluntarily self-isolate will be subject to forced isolation or quarantine by the New Mexico Health Department.

 Plan ahead for few rest stops and potential closures.
 Many, but not all, rest areas in the state are closed.
 Gas stations in Albuquerque are still open.
 For a real-time map of road closures in New Mexico visit NMRoads.com.